 article role on a non-semantic element, the

 <article> element should be used.
 User agents translate this to the appropriate accessibility information just like the article role.
-Using the <article> element also makes sure search engines can better discover the structure of a page.
+Using the <article> element also helps search engines better discover the structure of a page.
 Examples of appropriate uses of the

 role="article", or preferably